Access-and-Connectivity-Toolkit/ACT/survey-app/README.md

 * In a separate terminal run `npm start` or  `node keystone`
 * Check `localhost:3000`
 * Debugging work out of the box with VSCode
+* Locally you should be able to sign in to the keystone admin with the username `user@keystonejs.com` and password `pass`

 ## Structure
 ```